Call Toll Free: 1-855-978-6789

 Sand

-Sand dunes means shifting to 4×4 low.
-However, if you get stuck, change into 4×4 high, just like in the mud.
+Dunes means shifting to 4×4 Low.
+However, if you get stuck, change into a 4×4 high, just like in the mud.
 Maximizing horsepower is the name of the game.
 Otherwise, keep your momentum going as much as possible.

 A few more general considerations: Keep your thumbs on the outside of the steering wheel.
 Newer cars have damper boxes to prevent “whip,” but older cars might find the wheel suddenly spinning from the terrain.